-Latin American Studies is an interdisciplinary area studies minor developed to allow a combination of many different disciplines to examine a common theme.
+Latin American Studies is an interdisciplinary area studies minor developed to offer multiple perspectives of a common theme.
 The interdisciplinary focus provides an opportunity for students to study Economics, History, Sociology, Political Science, Languages and Cultures of Latin America, thus gaining a broader understanding of this complex region of the world.
 Requirements are intended to ensure that each student acquires the necessary foundation of understanding and relevant language skills.
-A working proficiency of Spanish is required.
+The internship and study abroad components promote an active engagement in Latin(o) issues that are prominent in today's world.

 The interdisciplinary context of the program also allows students to pursue individual interests that will best complement their major field of study and long-term career goals.
-Students will be required to complete 18 hours of approved courses including an internship or study abroad component; and, they will have achieved language proficiency in Spanish.
+Students will be required to complete 18 hours of approved courses including an internship or study abroad component and will have achieved language proficiency in Spanish.

-REQUIREMENTS (9 HOURS)
+REQUIREMEN NTS (9 HOURS)

-1. SPAN 453 Spanish American Literature

-OR

-SPAN 443 Mexican Civilization and Culture
+SPAN 145 Spanish Conversation and Composition I

-2. PS 248 Latin American Politics
+PS 248 Latin American Politics

-3. Study Abroad
+Study Abroad

 OR

 PS 499 Approved Internship